-This section shows how to write a JAX-WS consumer that uses an Artix locator service to locate and connect to a target service of interest.
+Overview This section shows how to write a JAX-WS consumer that uses an Artix locator service to locate and connect to a service of interest.
+JAX-WS Code The steps each JAX-WS locator consumer must take are: 1.

-JAX-WS Code

-The steps each JAX-WS locator consumer must take are:

 Mint a locator mediated EPR using the EndpointReferenceUtils.mint() method.
 Note: When the consumer is not configured to use the locator service, the EndpointReferenceUtils.mint() method requires that you have provided an implementation of the EndpointResolver interface and properly registered it.

-The mint() method takes the QName of the service in which the consumer is interested and the consumer's Rus instance.
+The mint() method takes the QName of the service in which the consumer is interested and the consumer's Bus instance.
 2. Get the org.apache.cxf.jaxws.ServiceImple instance of the service class using the org.apache.cxf.jaxws.support.ServiceDelegateAccessor.get() method.

-This method takes an instance of the JAX-WS 2.0 service object your consumer would normally use and returns an Artix specific implementation of the object.
-The Artix specific serviceImpl object provides additional methods including a JAX-WS 2.1 style getPort() method that allows you to create proxies from an EPR.

-3. Use the returned Artix specific ServiceImpl object's getPort() method to create a proxy for the desired service.

-The getPort() method takes the EPR minted from the locator and the Class object for the SEI of the desired service.
+This method takes an instance of the JAX-WS 2.0 Service object your consumer would normally use and returns an Artix specific implementation of the object.
+The Artix specific ServiceImpl object provides additional methods including a JAX-WS 2.1 style getPort() method that allows you to create proxies from an EPR.
+Use the returned Artix specific ServiceImpl object's getPort () method to create a proxy for the desired service.
+The getPort() method takes the EPR minted from the locator and the class object for the SEI of the desired service.
+It returns a proxy for the class object for the SEI of the desired service.
 It returns a proxy for the desired service.